CivicActions/ssp-toolkit/appendices/security-irp.md

 If and when appropriate, the _Incident Commander_ (IC) or _Communications Officer_ (CO)
 - Coordinates with the CivicActions managers to apprise them of the situation.
 - Coordinates with the The Project Product Owner (PO) to notify affected customers.
-- Ensure that the IR Team is recording all actions in the approriate designated [communication channels](#communication-channels).
+- Ensure that the IR Team is recording all actions in the appropriate designated [communication channels](#communication-channels).
 - Share sitreps on a regular basis in Slack, in the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident), and with stakeholders.
    - See the section on [incident severities](#incident-severities) for suggested time intervals for each severity level.